A400M (Future Large Aircraft) Military Transport Aircraft

 The A400M is convertible to a tactical tanker, with the ability to refuel a range of aircraft and helicopters within two hours.
 Flight Refuelling Ltd is supplying the 908E wing pod drogue system, which provides a fuel flow of up to 1,200kg/min for each pod, plus the centreline pallet-mounted hose drum unit fitted in the rear cargo bay, which provides a fuel flow of 1,800kg/min.

 In addition, up to two cargo bay fuel tanks (CBT), which connect directly to the A400M's fuel management system, can be fitted.
 Total fuel capacity is 46.7t or 58t with the CBTs.

-In October 2011, GKN Aerospace won the contract worth £6m ($9.54) from Cobham Mission Equipment.
+In October 2011, GKN Aerospace won the £6m ($9.54) contract from Cobham Mission Equipment.
 It includes supplying air refuelling pylon for A400M.
-It will also supply a wing spar for the A400M.
+It also supplies a wing spar for the A400M.

 The aircraft's independent navigation system comprises an inertial reference system (IRS) integrated with a global positioning system (GPS).
-The weather and navigation radar is to be the Northrop Grumman AN/APN-241E, which incorporates windshear measurement and ground mapping capability.
+The weather and navigation radar is the Northrop Grumman AN/APN-241E, which incorporates wind shear measurement and ground mapping capability.

 Engines onboard the A400M

 In May 2003, Airbus Military selected the three-shaft TP400-D6 turboprop engine, to be manufactured by EuroProp International (EPI).
 EPI is a consortium formed by Rolls-Royce (UK, Germany), ITP (Spain), MTU (Germany) and Snecma (France).
 Rolls-Royce is responsible for overall integration.